metrorailings/OwlBlog/content/posts/week-9-insights.md

 Cardinals love to play up-tempo.

 Arizona's defensive line stupidly gifting yards to the Miami offense here, despite Tua playing pretty terribly.
+Sloppy play may be the theme of this defense.

+So much for Arizona having the best red zone defense in the league.

+It's clear the Dolphins except the Cardinals to run on first down most of the time.
+And that seems to be the case too.

+Kyler Murray really prefers throwing deep balls over short passes too.

+***

+## Steelers @ Cowboys

+Goes without saying yet again, but Pollard is so much more explosive compared to Zeke Elliott.

+Steelers have a hard time containing runs starting from spread formations.